 If you run down the list of Austrian soccer champions, you will see the twin capital powers of Rapid and Austria Vienna (32 and 21 titles respectively) and the newly-emerging, terribly-named Red Bull Salzburg (11, including eight since 2007).
 Then, as you go down the list, you see: Hakoah Vienna.
 1925.
 Champions.

 That's right.
 Close to a century ago, the best soccer team in all of Austria was a Jewish club.
 This is akin to the Newark Landsmen winning the NFL title.
 (Is the Landsmen name too unrealistic?
 Not in a sport that features Redskins...
 But we digress.)

 After the title, Hakoah toured America, and a number of players decided to stay.
-Most returned to Europe, but Hakoah was never the same.
-The Nazis dissolved the club after Anschluss (obviously, fearing Jewish sports prominence).
+Most returned to Europe, but the club was never the same.
+The Nazis dissolved Hakoah after Anschluss (obviously, fearing Jewish sports prominence).
 It was reborn after the war, but as a general athletic club, without soccer.

 Still: Hakoah Vienna.
 1925.
 Champions.
 Jews.